An Introduction to CBG (Cannabigerol) and Its Benefits

 4. Helps with bladder problems

-To follow up on anecdotal reports claiming cannabis could help control bladder dysfunction, a team of researchers put a handful of non-psychotropic phytocannabinoids to the test.
+To follow up on anecdotal reports claiming hemp could help control bladder dysfunction, a team of researchers put a handful of non-psychotropic phytocannabinoids to the test.
 The 2015 study involved the administration of CBD, CBG, THCV, and CBDV to some mice to assess their bladder strength.

 The results indicated that CBG was the most effective cannabinoid in this study because of its ability to reduce contractions in the bladder.